frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 ### Mechanical Advantage

-Gears, sprockets, and chain all trade speed for torque (and vice versa) by changing the size of the transmission components.
-This is called **Mechanical Advantage**.
-Mechanical advantage is represented by the ratio of output force to input force.
-This ratio is also called the **Gear Ratio**, which is the ratio of the size of the driven component to the size of the driving component.
+Many mechanical systems use the principle of the conservation of energy to convert energy from type to another, usually to produce larger forces or larger speeds with a set amount of force and speed at the beginning. ***Mechanical advantage*** is the ratio of output force to input force in a system, whether it's a lever, screw, or even gears and pulleys, and is used to quantify how the force changes.

+The ratio between the number of teeth of the input and output gear/sprocket/pulley system represents the mechanical advantage of that system.
+This is also called the **gear ratio**, and is the key to understanding how to achieve a needed torque or speed from the set torque and speed of a given motor.

 Gear ratio is typically written in the form `n1:n2`.
 Since torque and speed are interlinked quantities, the ratio can be understood from the perspective of torque or speed.
 From the perspective of torque, `n1` is the output torque for `n2` input torque.
 From the perspective of speed, `n1` is the speed of the input for `n2` speed of the output.